-· His nom-de-guerre of Summer was changed by the French soldiers into Sombre, on account of his dark complexion, pronounced by the natives Sumroo. instrumental in urging Mr. Amyatt, with whom he
+• His nom-de-guerre of Summer was changed by the French soldiers into Sombre, on account of his dark complexion, pronounced by the natives Sumroo. + Vansittart's Narrative, iii., 317. + He is stated by Vansittart to have been mainly instrumental in urging Mr. Amyatt, with whom he His nom-de-guerre of Summer was changed by